|

 With mucocutaneous injury where contact occurs with broken skin or mucous membranes it is suggested to wash the area well with soap and water and if the eyes are involved to wash and irrigate the eyes well.

-There are some guidelines that health care professionals can follow to help prevent the spread of infections, such as:
+There are some simple and basic guidelines that health care professionals can follow to help prevent the spread of infections, such as:

-Always wash your hands after contact with blood or body fluids.
+- Always wash your hands very well after any contact with blood or body fluids, never mind the amount of blood or body fluid.

 | |